FlowersLib Logo

 Chinese Rose: The Queen of Flowers | Learn About Types, Care & More

-Chinese Rose, also known as “Yueji Hong,” “Yueyuehua,” or “Siji Hua,” belongs to the Rosales order, Rosaceae family, and Rosa genus.
-It is an evergreen to semi-evergreen, low-growing shrub.
-Chinese Rose is one of the top ten famous flowers in China and a globally popular ornamental flower, often referred to as the “Queen of Flowers.”
+Chinese Rose, also known as “Yueji Hong,” “Yueyuehua,” or “Siji Hua,” is a member of the Rosales order, Rosaceae family, and Rosa genus.
+This evergreen to semi-evergreen, low-growing shrub is celebrated as one of China’s top ten famous flowers and globally revered as the “Queen of Flowers” for its ornamental value.

 Basic Introduction